Export Control Definitions

-International Traffic in Arms Regulations (ITAR): 22 CFR sections 120-130, are promulgated and implemented by the Department of State and regulate defense articles and services and related technical data that are identified on the United States Munitions List (USML), 22 CFR § 121.1.
+International Traffic in Arms Regulations (ITAR): The ITAR, 22 CFR sections 120-130, are promulgated and implemented by the Department of State and regulate defense articles and services and related technical data that are identified on the United States Munitions List (USML), 22 CFR § 121.1.
 Click for complete, online versions of the ITAR and USML.

-Office of Foreign Asset Control (OFAC): a part of the US Department of the Treasury, administers and enforces economic and trade sanctions based on US foreign policy and national security goals against targeted foreign countries, terrorists, international narcotics traffickers, and those engaged in activities related to the proliferation of weapons of mass destruction.
+Office of Foreign Asset Control (OFAC): The OFAC is part of the US Department of the Treasury, administers and enforces economic and trade sanctions based on US foreign policy and national security goals against targeted foreign countries, terrorists, international narcotics traffickers, and those engaged in activities related to the proliferation of weapons of mass destruction.
 OFAC acts under Presidential wartime and national emergency powers, as well as authority granted by specific legislation, to impose controls on transactions and freeze foreign assets under US jurisdiction.
 Many of the sanctions are based on United Nations and other international mandates, are multilateral in scope, and involve close cooperation with allied governments.

 - through sales at newsstands and bookstores;

 - through subscriptions which are available without restriction to any individual who desires to obtain or purchase the published information;

 - through second class mailing privileges granted by the U.S. Government;

 - at libraries open to the public or from which the public can obtain documents;